- year built

 Activities Aboard Wilderness Discoverer

 The Wilderness Discoverer features a flotilla of stable two-person sea kayaks, stand-up paddleboards, a stern-mounted kayak launch platform and swim step (perfect for a polar plunge), and inflatable skiffs for remote explorations by water.
-Adventure gear is available for use, including hiking poles, and snorkel gear and wetsuits at an additional cost (Alaska; when possible in coastal Washington).
+Adventure gear is available for use, including hiking poles, and snorkel gear and wetsuits at an additional cost.
 There are two open-air hot tubs, exercise equipment and yoga mats for morning stretching classes.
 The open bridge policy encourages interaction with the captain and crew as they discuss navigation, itinerary and logistics.
 Educational opportunities come in many forms: hearing engaging naturalist-led lectures in the lounge, watching and listening to whales via underwater hydrophone and bow camera, and engaging with local peoples.
 Nighttime fun like charades, trivia or a talent show add to the sense of camaraderie.

 Crew & Guides Aboard Wilderness Discoverer